- Majors & Minors

 We educate students for productive, creative and reflective lives of achievement, leadership and service in a diverse, dynamic and interdependent world.

-Our learning goals articulate a vision of our students as confident, liberally-educated people who develop the skills they need to succeed in the job market post-graduation and to pursue advanced degrees.
+Our learning goals articulate a vision of our students as competent, liberally-educated people who develop the skills they need to succeed in the job market post-graduation and to pursue advanced degrees.

 We want our graduates to possess:

 - An awareness of creative, natural, societal and cultural forces that shape the world

 - A mature understanding of self-mind, body and spirit

 - An understanding of personal ethical responsibility

 You'll choose from more than 100 majors and minors, as well as pre-professional programs and an interdisciplinary honors program.

 You'll benefit from our exceptional faculty and small classes that facilitate participation.
 Our innovative curriculum encourages breadth and depth of study as you develop your skill set, and participation in our Global Opportunities program develops your cultural competence.

 In essence, the world is open to you when you choose Susquehanna University.